 Most of these populations are more at risk because their immune systems are compromised.

-During the 2009 swine flu epidemic, children ages 5-14 were 14 times more likely to be infected than adults over 60 years old.
+During the 2009 swine flu epidemic, children ages 5-14 were more likely to be infected than adults over 60 years old.

 Seniors are more likely to have immune systems that may not be able to effectively fight off infection.